MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 HasRemoteControlIP returns a boolean if a field has been set.

-### GetEnclavePodEvents
+### GetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEvents() JsonV1EventList`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEvents() JsonV1EventList`

-GetEnclavePodEvents returns the EnclavePodEvents field if non-nil, zero value otherwise.
+GetEnclaveDeploymentEvents returns the EnclaveDeploymentEvents field if non-nil, zero value otherwise.

-### GetEnclavePodEventsOk
+### GetEnclaveDeploymentEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclavePodEventsOk() (*JsonV1EventList, bool)`
+`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveDeploymentEventsOk() (*JsonV1EventList, bool)`

-GetEnclavePodEventsOk returns a tuple with the EnclavePodEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEnclaveDeploymentEventsOk returns a tuple with the EnclaveDeploymentEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclavePodEvents
+### SetEnclaveDeploymentEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclavePodEvents(v JsonV1EventList)`
+`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveDeploymentEvents(v JsonV1EventList)`

+SetEnclaveDeploymentEvents sets EnclaveDeploymentEvents field to given value.

+### HasEnclaveDeploymentEvents

+`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveDeploymentEvents() bool`

+HasEnclaveDeploymentEvents returns a boolean if a field has been set.

+### GetIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainer() bool`

+GetIsUsingInitContainer returns the IsUsingInitContainer field if non-nil, zero value otherwise.

+### GetIsUsingInitContainerOk

+`func (o *JsonKubernetesEnclaveAllOf) GetIsUsingInitContainerOk() (*bool, bool)`

+GetIsUsingInitContainerOk returns a tuple with the IsUsingInitContainer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) SetIsUsingInitContainer(v bool)`

+SetIsUsingInitContainer sets IsUsingInitContainer field to given value.

+### HasIsUsingInitContainer

+`func (o *JsonKubernetesEnclaveAllOf) HasIsUsingInitContainer() bool`

+HasIsUsingInitContainer returns a boolean if a field has been set.

+### GetDebugInfo

+`func (o *JsonKubernetesEnclaveAllOf) GetDebugInfo() string`

+GetDebugInfo returns the DebugInfo field if non-nil, zero value otherwise.

+### GetDebugInfoOk

+`func (o *JsonKubernetesEnclaveAllOf) GetDebugInfoOk() (*string, bool)`

+GetDebugInfoOk returns a tuple with the DebugInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDebugInfo

+`func (o *JsonKubernetesEnclaveAllOf) SetDebugInfo(v string)`

-SetEnclavePodEvents sets EnclavePodEvents field to given value.
+SetDebugInfo sets DebugInfo field to given value.

-### HasEnclavePodEvents
+### HasDebugInfo

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclavePodEvents() bool`
+`func (o *JsonKubernetesEnclaveAllOf) HasDebugInfo() bool`

-HasEnclavePodEvents returns a boolean if a field has been set.
+HasDebugInfo returns a boolean if a field has been set.

 ### GetAttestationPort